-She decided to market many of the exotic natural products from third world countries that she herself enjoyed, offering them at prices that would benefit both consumers and suppliers.
-Not surprisingly, she found that her customers enjoyed her childhood favorite, shea butter, just as much as she did.
+Studying politics and international peacekeeping in college helped Tammie shape the infrastructure for her childhood promise.
+A naturalist and environmentalist at heart, she knew that whatever she did to help would have to involve protecting the natural habitats of the people.
+She decided to market many of the exotic natural products from third world countries that she herself enjoyed, such as shea butter black soap and mongongo oil, offering them at prices that would benefit both consumers and suppliers.
+Not surprisingly, she found that her customers enjoyed her childhood favorite, east African shea butter, just as much as she did.

-Realizing the potential of this single butter having the ability to impact millions across the globe, she embarked upon her quest to help communities throughout Africa market their indigenous ingredients by creating the Shea Terra Organics line of premium skin care products.
-Today, Tammie continues to work closely with plant and habitat conservation groups and traditional herbalists to unveil little known and often endangered botanicals indigenously valued for their healing powers.
+Realizing the potential of this single butter having the ability to impact millions across the globe, she embarked upon her quest to help communities throughout Africa market their indigenous ingredients by creating the Shea Terra Organics’ line of premium skin care products.
+Today, Tammie continues to work closely with plant and habitat conservation groups and traditional herbalists to unveil little known and often endangered botanicals that are indigenously valued for their healing powers.
 She recently traveled to Egypt and the Argan Forest of Morocco with eleven of her children to meet with suppliers that she has been partnering with for almost a decade.
-She currently lives with her twelve, home-educated children and husband, Dr. Ishaq on an organic farm not far from the Potomac River in Virginia.
+She currently lives with her twelve home-educated children and husband, Dr. Ishaq on an organic farm not far from the Potomac River in Virginia.